La Viuda Millonaria

 To take us to the gala party

-Since I was very young
+Since I was just a kid

 I had to do everything she said

-How I was learning
+As I was learning

 Who was at that moment at the door of a store

-She fixed all that
+She sorted all that out

-With a lawyer, with a crowbar and with a coin
+With a lawyer, connections, and cash

-And as we headed to where she had a villa
+And as we headed to her estate

 A girl was waiting outside

-The very curious girl
+The girl, very curious

-And the old lady answered him with malice
+And the old lady replied slyly

-I remembered clearly
+I clearly remembered

 What my cousin told me one Christmas Eve